neuralmagic/deepsparse/docs/use-cases/general/scheduler.md

 # How to use the scheduler across engine, pipeline, server
 In DeepSparse the scheduler determines the Engine's execution strategy.
+A scheduler ensures that cores are kept busy as long as there is work to do.

 For most synchronous cases, the default `single_stream` is recommended.
-For running a model server or parallel inferences, try `multi_stream` for maximum utilization of hardware.
+For running a model server or parallel inferences, use `multi_stream` for maximum utilization of hardware.

 The available options are: